 For Árima, the key to the success of any project is people.
-To continue promoting best practices, and ensure the best welfare of our team and their professional development, the Company relies on its Employee Engagement Plan.
+To continue promoting best practices and ensure the best welfare of our team and their professional development, the Company relies on its Employee Engagement Plan.

-The evolution of the Company's average number of employees is shown below:
+The evolution of the Group's average number of employees in 2023 and 2022, broken down by categories is shown below: